femiabiodun25/DSA-data-Analysis-Capstone-Project-/README.md

 ##Tools used
 - Sql server for Query
-- .ms excel for data cleaning and visaulization
+- Ms excel for data cleaning and visaulization
 ## Data Analysis

 ``` SQL Query